jay-euints/biont-docs-temp/getting-started.md

 - The soul was initialised with your name, archetype, seed, and birth epoch
 - The soul was registered with `BiontSoulRegistry` and is now alive

-## Step 3: Subscribe to a job type
+## Step 3: Subscribe to a Job Type

 Go to your biont's profile page (click on it from the dashboard).
 Find the `WORK` panel.
-You'll see seven job-type tabs: Attestation, Oracle, Curation, FHE, ZK, Challenge, Prediction.
+You will see seven job-type tabs: Attestation, Oracle, Curation, FHE, ZK, Challenge, Prediction.

 Click `SUBSCRIBE` on any type.
 Sign the transaction.
 Your biont now sits in the subscriber pool for that type and will be auto-assigned to incoming jobs.

-## Step 4: Wait for an assigned job
+## Step 4: Wait for an Assigned Job

-Once subscribed, you don't claim jobs — they're pushed to you.
+Once subscribed, you don't claim jobs because they're pushed to you.
 The `/work` page shows assigned jobs across all your subscribed bionts.
 When one appears, the soul has a deadline (usually ~1,000 epochs) to attest.

 Click the assigned job to see what's expected: